Why It’s Hard To Say “No” To Your Teen (And What You Can Do About It)

 4. She’ll sound reasonable

 Calmly your daughter asks if you can talk.
-You are used to her blowing a gasket and are thrown off with her mature approach.
+You are used to her blowing a gasket and are thrown off by her mature approach.
 The conversation goes like this.
 “Mom, really, why can’t I go to the party?
 Mom, I can take care of myself.
 If it is bad, I will text you.
 I have left bad situations before.
 You really can trust me.”

 She sounds so mature you feel bad for saying no.